Dizzee Rascal: 2003–2004: Boy in da Corner

-Dizzee's first solo album, Boy in da Corner, was released to universal critical acclaim in August 2003, entering the UK Top 40 at #40.
-The album would peak at #23.
+Dizzee's first solo album, Boy in da Corner, was released to universal critical acclaim in August 2003, entering the UK Albums Chart at No. 40.
+The album peaked at No. 23.
 In the same week the album was released, whilst performing with Roll Deep Crew in Cyprus, Dizzee was stabbed six times.
 Many tabloids suggested that this event was connected to an apparent feud between Dizzee and garage act So Solid Crew, and his pinching Lisa Maffia's buttocks.
 After Dizzee was hospitalised, So Solid Crew member "Megaman" – real name Dwayne Vincent – was questioned about the incident, but was released by Cypriot police.

 Following the success of single "I Luv U" and the album, the second single from Boy in da Corner was "Fix Up, Look Sharp".
 The single, released in August 2003, gave Dizzee his first UK Top 20 single and also became the biggest hit from his debut album.
 In September, Dizzee was awarded the prestigious Mercury Prize for the best album of 2003.
 He was the youngest person at 19 years old to do so and the second rapper, after Ms. Dynamite the previous year.
 The album was also chosen as the No. 1 album of the year by Planet Sound, and as one of the top 50 albums of the year by Rolling Stone.
 His unique style, as "words pour out at a high pitch and pace, as if syllables are the only thing that can hold back a scream", have given him a sound that hip hop heads can embrace as something new and original in the hip hop scene.
 Later in the year he collaborated with the Basement Jaxx on their third album, Kish Kash on the track "Lucky Star".
 The track was released as a single in November 2003 and gave Dizzee his third top 30 hit.
 The third and final single, taken from his debut album, was "Jus' a Rascal", which became his fourth top 30 success.
 The song was also featured in the film Kidulthood released in 2006.

 "Jezebel" was not a single from the album, but was well received, gaining exposure and popularity on the underground scene.
 The song told the tale of a young London girl, who through years of going to parties, getting drunk, doing drugs and having sex earned herself the title Jezebel.
 He made his US concert debut on 7 February 2004 at Volume in Williamsburg, Brooklyn.